CLMBRs/ultk/src/examples/colors/README.md

 ## Contents
 `data` consists of language and color data provided by the [World Color Survey](https://linguistics.berkeley.edu/wcs/data.html).
 Certain files have been slightly edited in order for simplicity of parsing, such as providing a header row.

-`outputs` contains intermediate data calculations, graphed color data, and complexity/informativity outputs.
+`outputs` contains outputs of various scripts, as outlined below.

     `lang_colors` consists of per-language color distributions.
 Major color terms are graphed per language.

 `analyze_data.py` contains functions for graphing the distribution of color terms across language expressions and languages themselves.